 seek prompt professional diagnosis and treatment at the first sign of illness.

 Having your budgie examined by an Avian Vet allows you to develop a good relationship with the vet in case your bird needs care for an injury or illness in the future.
 Additionally, it is always helpful for the vet to have a baseline for your bird to refer to should it need future treatment.

-Please take the time to read through the Site Guidelines, all of the How To Guides, the FAQs, the Budgie Articles and the stickies located at the top of each section of the forum.
+To familiarize yourself with the forums, please take the time to read through all of the How To Guides, the FAQs and the stickies located at the top of each section of the forum.

 You'll find most of your basic questions are answered after you've read through all of them.

 I'm looking forward to hearing all about your budgie and hopefully seeing some pictures hoto: soon!!

 I do see something that looks like a foreign "flap" or fold inside of her eye, covering a good portion of the bottom part of the eye.